dziaoure/ai-ml-ucberkeley/practical-application-1/README.md

 ## 6. Deployment

-No deployment is necessary for this application since it is a simple data analysis to answer abusiness question.
+No deployment is necessary for this application since it is a simple data analysis to answer a business question.